I’m an Introvert, and This Is How I Enjoyed Marrakech

 Late Afternoon / Sunset

-- Rooftop drink with a view of the medina or Koutoubia.
+- Or a rooftop drink with a view of the medina or Koutoubia.

 - Optional short wander through less busy streets as the air cools down.